eggzie/raspberry/README.md

 - In `~/raspberry-dev/rootfs`
     - the [Raspbian](http://www.raspbian.org) chroot.
 - In `/opt/raspberry-dev`
-    - the official [GCC 4.7.2 cross-compiler toolchain](https://github.com/raspberrypi/tools): `arm-linux-gnueabihf-gcc`, `arm-linux-gnueabihf-ld` and so on.
+    - the official [GCC 4.8.3 cross-compiler toolchain](https://github.com/raspberrypi/tools): `arm-linux-gnueabihf-gcc`, `arm-linux-gnueabihf-ld` and so on.
     - [QEmu](http://wiki.qemu.org/Main_Page) 1.3.0
     - [ScratchBox2](http://maemo.gitorious.org/scratchbox2) @ git tag 2.3.90 (earlier releases didn't seem to work)

+## Example Usage

+* Starting the VM: in the program root directory, run `vagrant up` to start the VM, then `vagrant ssh` to enter it.
+* `sb2 make` make using host cross compiler toolchain.
+* `sb2 -e make` make using emulated target toolchain.
+* `sb2 -eR make install` install in emulation mode as root.

 ## VirtualBox